20 April 2019 at 6:58 pm #556554

 I had to take out some trees that were close to the house and started to lean in, so I used the freed up space for the workshop building.
 I used 12 x 1.2m long screws that were drilled in the ground, on which I have built a wooden base frame.
 For the surrounding trees, this is better than a concrete foundation according to my tree-guy (or arborist).

 Next is starting the framing for the walls, starting tomorrow.

-This topic was modified 5 months ago by Zeppos.
+- This topic was modified 5 months ago by Zeppos.

 Just out of curiosity.
 I didn’t see the “ubiquitous yellow plastic pipe” carrying electric cables.
 I mean, after insulation and a heat-pump you will be very set.